No. 42 Squadron RAF

 No. 42 Squadron, also known as No. 42 (Torpedo Bomber) Squadron or No. 42 (TB) Squadron, is a squadron of the Royal Air Force.
-It reformed at RAF Lossiemouth on 21 September 2023 as the Operational Conversion Unit for both the Boeing Poseidon MRA1 and Boeing Wedgetail AEW1.
+It reformed at RAF Lossiemouth on 21 September 2023 as the operational conversion unit for both the Boeing Poseidon MRA1 and Boeing Wedgetail AEW1.

 The squadron served during the First World War as an army co-operation squadron and during the Second World War in various roles.
-Between 1992 and 2010, it was based at RAF Kinloss as the Operational Conversion Unit for the Hawker Siddeley Nimrod MR2, until the retirement of the aircraft in March 2010.
+Between 1992 and 2010, it was based at RAF Kinloss as the operational conversion unit for the Hawker Siddeley Nimrod MR2, until the retirement of the aircraft in March 2010.

 History

-First World War
+First World War (1916–1918)

-Formed on 1 April 1916 from crews of No. 19 Squadron Royal Flying Corps at RAF Filton, No. 42 Squadron spent the First World War flying reconnaissance sorties.
-Using Royal Aircraft Factory BE.2s (and later Royal Aircraft Factory R.E.8s), the squadron spent time on both the Western Front and the Austro-Italian Front.
+Formed on from crews of No. 19 Squadron Royal Flying Corps at RAF Filton, No. 42 Squadron spent the First World War flying reconnaissance sorties.
+Using Royal Aircraft Factory BE.2 (and later Royal Aircraft Factory R.E.8), the squadron spent time on both the Western Front and the Austro-Italian Front.
+The squadron was based at La Gorgue in northern France from 1 September to 8 November 1916.

+Interwar period (1919–1938)

 On returning to England after the war, the squadron was disbanded at RAF Netheravon on 26 June 1919.

-The squadron was based at La Gorgue in northern France from 1 September to 8 November 1916.
+On 14 December 1936, 'B' flight of No. 22 Squadron was expanded into a new No. 42 Squadron.